Updated: Apr 30

 I am abiding by the guidelines of the government and my professional body, the BACP (British Association for Counselling and Psychotherapy).

-I am trying to be very flexible and am currently conducting counselling sessions online via zoom as well as over the telephone.
-I am also thinking of returning to face-to-face counselling, observing the recommended precautions.
-In order to accommodate a great variety of clients’ circumstances, I am flexible with the times I offer.
+I am trying to be very flexible and am currently conducting counselling sessions face to face, online via zoom as well as over the telephone.

 If you would like to discuss this further with me, please just drop me an email or give me a ring.
 We can take it from there.